These seven pieces of advice can help you help your kids make friendships.

 Although my children were born into a fast-moving, ever-evolving culture where people replace real relationships with social media, I want them to experience the beauty of deep, long-term, real-life friendships.
 I want to teach them that friendship isn’t always contextual or seasonal.
 I am committed to help them cultivate connections that will flourish as they do.

-This post was written by Jessica Wolstenholm.
-A former working mom, she is now learning to embrace the chaos of the hardest job she’s ever had.
-She lives in Nolensville, Tennessee, with her husband, Dave, and two children, Hope and Joshua.
+This post was written by Jessica Wolstenholm, director of content for Minno, a children’s media company.
+Jessica is passionate about making childhood fun and meaningful.
+She lives in Nolensville, Tenn., with her husband, Dave, and two children, Hope and Joshua.